0xbdr/jwserver2/readme.md

    java -version
    ```

-2. Clone the repository and navigate to the project directory.
+2. Clone the repository and navigate to the project directory .

 3. run the `main.java` file:
    ```bash